sohail-gull/PAYMENT-GATEWAY-INTEGRATION/README.md

-Donation Website using HTML,CSS,JAVASCRIPT integrated with razorpay gateway
+Donation Website using HTML,CSS & JAVASCRIPT integrated with razorpay payment  gateway in test mode